 Thorn, Avril was certain this was the first-sworn, turned to his companions.
 “Should we let them go again, we net a couple more of them each time we do?”

 Avril wanted to stay silent.
-Engaging with the bondsan only led to more pain, and he desperately wanted to avoid another beating, but he asked, “Who are your words for?
+Engaging with the bondsan only led to more pain, and he wanted to avoid another beating, but he asked, “Who are your words for?
 Did that last bullet screw with your telepathy or are you trying to impress us?”

 A bondsan behind Thorn took an AI from her pocket and tapped the screen without looking away from Avril.
-A tingling sensation swept over Avril’s forearms from his wrists up to his elbows, and he gritted his teeth against the fear of an impending shock.
+A tingling sensation swept over Avril’s forearms from his wrists to his elbows, and he gritted his teeth against the fear of an impending shock.

 The sensation faded, but the bondsan held onto the device.